-Back to British jewels though, did you know that London was not its main manufacturing centre?
+Back to British jewels though, did you know that London was not its only manufacturing centre?

 At 7:58am I hopped on the Cross Country train for a two-hour and forty minute ride to check out the jewels and the lay of the land.
 Emerging from the spacious New Street Station, I followed my trusted map on foot to my first destination, Aquinas House, at 63 Warstone Street, built in 1882 for the jewellers J H Mole by Frederick Proud.
 I had a silver dealer to visit there.

 Then continuing down the lane, I looked up see a wonderful freestanding clock, How British!
 The Chamberlain clock sits dead center of the Jewellery Quarter on a roundabout, like a mini Big Ben.

 From very modest beginnings (Birmingham was famously valued at 1 pound in the in the Domesday book of 1086), this multi-block area is now populated by jewellers, goldsmiths, silversmiths, engravers, enamellers, polishers, bullion merchants and more, operating cheek by jowl as they have for 200 years.

 The district is also home to two jewellery auction houses: Birmingham’s Assay Office and the National Jewellers Association.